Header background image

 Logo invertedDTWDetroit Metropolitian Airport

-Flight Arrivals To Detroit Metropolitan Airport (DTW)
+Flight Arrivals To Detroit Airport

 Arrival Terminals

-Detroit Metropolitian Airport has two terminals for arriving flights: McNamara Terminal and North Terminal.
+DTW Airport has two terminals for arriving flights: McNamara Terminal and North Terminal.
 McNamara Terminal is used for both domestic and international arrivals, while North Terminal is primarily used for domestic arrivals.
 McNamara Terminal is the larger of the two terminals and offers more amenities for passengers.

 Daily Arriving Flights